-Japan U.S. U.K. Germany France Debt Management Office Financial Bureau, Ministry of Finance Department of the Treasury, Office of Debt Management Department of the Treasury, Bureau of the Fiscal Service HM Treasury Debt Management Office (DMO) Bundes ministerium der Finanzen Bundesrepublik Deutschland - Finanzagentur GmbH (German Finance Agency) Ministère de l'Économie et des Finances, Direction générale du Trésor, Agence France Trésor (AFT) The Objective of Debt Management Policy Ensuring stable smooth issuance of JGBs Minimizing medium- to-long term financing costs To finance government borrowing needs at the lowest cost over time To issue debt in a regular and predictable pattern To minimise, over the long term, the costs of meeting the government's financing needs, taking into account risk, while ensuring that debt management policy is consistent with the aims of monetary policy.
-To keep interest costs as low as possible across a number of years and market phases while limiting the interest rate risks resulting from the portfolio structure.
+Japan U.S. U.K. Germany France Debt Management Office Financial Bureau, Ministry of Finance Department of the Treasury, Office of Debt Management Department of the Treasury, Bureau of the Fiscal Service HM Treasury, UK Debt Management Office (DMO) Bundes ministerium der Finanzen, Bundesrepublik Deutschland - Finanzagentur GmbH (German Finance Agency) Ministère de l'Économie et des Finances, Direction générale du Trésor, Agence France Trésor (AFT) The Objective of Debt Management Policy Ensuring stable smooth issuance of JGBs Minimizing mediumto-long term financing costs To finance government borrowing needs at the lowest cost over time accounting a regular and predictable pattern To issue debt in a regular and predictable pattern the location costs the government borrowing needs at the lowest cost over time accounting accounting the location costs.
+To minimise, over the long term, the costs of meeting the government's financing needs, taking into account risk, while ensuring that debt management policy is consistent with the aims of monetary policy. • To keep interest costs as low as possible across a number of years and market phases while limiting the interest rate risks resulting from the portfolio structure.
 Raising sufficient funds on the markets to finance the State by keeping the debt burden to taxpayers down to a minimum under optimum conditions of security.
-Fiscal Year April to March next year October previous year to September April to March next year January to December January to December Issuance Plan · Announcement of total JGB issuance amount for the next fiscal year, breakdowns by maturity, and frequency of issuance, etc. in late-December each year. · Announcement of planned issuance amounts by maturity, auction schedule, etc. on a quarterly basis (February, May, August and November).
+Fiscal Year April to March next year October previous year to September April to March next year January to December January to December Issuance Plan Announcement of total JGB issuance amount for the next fiscal year, breakdowns by maturity, and frequency of issuance, etc. in late-December each year. · Announcement of planned issuance amounts by maturity, auction schedule, etc. on a quarterly basis (February, May, August and November).
 Announcement of total issuance amount for the next fiscal year, breakdowns by maturity, etc. in March each year.
 Announcement of specific details of issues and auction schedule on a quarterly basis. · Announcement of planned issuance amounts by maturity, auction schedule, New issue/ Reopening, etc. for the next fiscal year in December each year.
 Thereafter, announcement of auction schedule again on a quarterly basis.
 Announcement of total issuance amount for the next fiscal year in December each year.
 Specific issuance amounts are determined at a meeting with PD held in the week preceding the issuance date.